Futures Contract Margin Calculator

 Know your capital requirements before trading futures.

-Futures margin is a performance bond deposited with the exchange to cover potential losses on a position.
+Futures margin is not a loan — it is a good-faith deposit (performance bond) held by the exchange to cover potential losses on an open position.

 Initial Margin = Contract Value × Initial Margin Rate